-Tax-Free Childcare will eventually replace Employer Supported Childcare and has the advantage that the self employed, as well as employed individuals, can make use of the scheme.
-At Mitchams Chartered Accountants, we can provide guidance on Tax-Free Childcare and Employer Supported Childcare in the Somerset area.
+Tax-Free Childcare replaced Employer Supported Childcare, and has the advantage that the self employed, as well as employed individuals, can make use of the scheme.
+At Mitchams Chartered Accountants, we can provide guidance on Tax-Free Childcare and Employer Supported Childcare in the Somerset or surrounding areas.

 The government has introduced a tax incentive for childcare Tax-Free Childcare (TFC).

 Under TFC the tax relief available is 20% of the costs of childcare up to a total of childcare costs of £10,000 per child per year.
 The scheme will therefore be worth a maximum of £2,000 per child (£4,000 for a disabled child).
 Parents are able to apply for TFC for children under 12 (up to 17 for children with disabilities).

 To qualify for Tax-Free Childcare all parents in the household must generally meet a minimum income level, based on working 16 hours a week (on average £131 a week) and each earn less than £100,000 a year and not already be receiving support through Tax Credits or Universal Credit.

 Parents are able to register with the government and open an online account.
 The government will then 'top up' payments into this account at a rate of 20p for every 80p that families pay in.

 Self-employed parents are able to get support with childcare costs using the TFC scheme, unlike employer supported childcare scheme.
 To support newly self-employed parents, the government have introduced a 'start-up' period.
 During this period a newly self-employed parent will not have to earn the minimum income level.